Sin City Dining: 17 Bucket List Restaurants in Las Vegas

 Cuisine: Spanish

 Why you can't miss it: You'll find this exclusive restaurant-within-a-restaurant at Jaleo, celebrity chef Jose Andres' restaurant at the Cosmopolitan.
 Beyond the hush-hush glass door is a nine-seat chef's table with blood-red walls and curtains where guests can enjoy avant-garde Spanish cuisine.
-The prepaid reservations don't come cheap: They start $290 a person, not including booze.
+The prepaid reservations don't come cheap: They start $290 a person, not including booze or tip.
 But you're not just paying for food — this is a once-in-a-lifetime chance to watch a master chef show off.

 What to eat: Expect selections to vary, but past highlights have included an edible sphere sangria cocktail and cotton-candy empanadas with a foie gras filling.